- Factory farms create dangerous conditions for both workers and animals including exposure to toxic dust and ammonia.

 - Factory farms do not care about individual animals.
 Some animals will die as a result of debeaking, disease and intensive confinement, but the operation is still profitable overall.[ii]

-- When confined intensively, both human and non-human animals fight more than usual.
+- When confined intensively, animals fight more than usual.
 Debeaking a chicken entails cutting the bird's beak off, without anesthesia.
 The chickens' beaks are inserted one by one into a machine that looks like a guillotine that chops the front part of their beaks off.
 The procedure is so painful, some chickens stop eating and die of starvation.[ii]

 Feel Good About the Meat You Eat